© 2630ben, Shutterstock

 © akonuatta, Wikimedia Commons

 Overlooking Abandze, on the Cape Coast road about 3.5km west of Saltpond Junction, Fort Amsterdam evolved from the very first structure that the British built on the Gold Coast, a small lodge constructed in 1631 and fortified seven years later.
 The original fort was attacked and destroyed by an asafo from Anomabu in 1811, but was restored by the Ghana Museums and Monument Board in 1951.
-Perched on a hilltop, Fort Amsterdam affords excellent views over Abandze’s busy fishing beach and the Etsi Lagoon to the village of Kormantse, from which its alternative name of Fort Cormantine derives.
+Perched on a hilltop up poorly maintained steps, Fort Amsterdam affords excellent views over Abandze’s busy fishing beach and the Etsi Lagoon to the village of Kormantse, from which its alternative name of Fort Cormantine derives.
 The slaves held in Fort Amsterdam, sold mainly to the Caribbean plantations, became known as Cormantines – a name that reportedly travelled to the West Indies.

 Bunce Island, Sierra Leone

 The country suffered greatly during the slave trade and ruins like Bunce Island serve as a reminder of this dark time © National Tourist Board of Sierra Leone

 Vines clutch at the decaying stone bricks of the ruined fort, crevices widen, time passes.
 But while the plants inexorably reclaim the brickwork, Bunce Island’s past – which makes it arguably the single most important former slave site for African Americans today – is going nowhere.
 Visit Bunce today and it is sorely in need of preservation, with nothing in the way of explanation, but the powerful history of the island is hard to ignore.
 For many, the experience of stepping among its crumbling walls amid an eerie silence, having to imagine how it might have been, is harrowing enough to stay with them forever.